-You can purchase as many horses as you want, but you must remember that every horse you purchase has to be maintained.
-As part of the maintenance program, your stable will be charged 10,000 community points each month for each horse for non VIP members and just 8500 community points for our VIP members that you have in training.
+You can purchase as many horses as you want, but you must remember that every horse you purchase has to be maintained (stable fees).
+As part of the maintenance program, your stable will be charged 10,000 game points each month for each horse for non VIP members and just 8500 game points for our VIP members for each horse that you have in training.
+The first month’s stable fee is included in the purchase price of your horse.
 Management has the right to either increase or decrease monthly maintenance fees depending on economic conditions and feed and boarding costs.
 One thing to remember is that you can always do free offers from the Free Points section located in the top navigation menu at the community at any time to instantly obtain thousands, ten thousands or even hundreds of thousands of free community points.
 So, if you're a little short one month, simply do a couple of offers and keep your horses well-fed and racing.

-You've become familiar with the Stable page, you've learned what you believe are your horse's best attributes and it's now time to enter your horse in a tournament.
+You've become familiar with the Stable page, you've learned what you believe are your horse's best attributes from the performance report and it's now time to enter your horse in a tournament.
 Before you proceed, get an overview of tournaments from the "Tournament Entry Guide".
-After reading the Guide, we suggest you also view the video tutorial on Trainer Tournaments.
 This is powerful information that can give you an advantage when playing against others.
-Before placing your horse in a tournament, understand the different types of tournaments we offer, which include general tournaments, restricted tournaments (blue and red), and insta-tournaments.
-There are special help sections available in the Get Help section that will provide a complete overview on the different types of tournaments.
+Before placing your horse in a tournament, understand the different types of tournaments we offer, which include general tournaments, restricted tournaments (blue, red and green), and insta-tournaments.
+For VIP players, there are also Platinum tournaments, which offer special awards.
+There is a special help section available in the Get Help section that will provide a complete overview on the different types of tournaments.
 Winning tournaments comes down to two factors.
 Those factors are proper classification of your horse in the right tournament and placing your horse under the right racing conditions (race distance, track surface, etc).

-From the right navigation of the community, you will see the Tournament Schedule.
-Trainer tournaments are most easily accessed through the tab on the right navigation that is called View Upcoming Trainer Tournaments.
+From your Stable page, you can access a complete Tournament Schedule by looking for the tab called View Upcoming Trainer Tournaments.
 Our program automatically evaluates your stable and will only display the tournaments that your horses are eligible for.
 You can also view tournaments from the calendar, but it is not our recommended method.
 Click on any date (or month) and scroll through and look for tournaments that might work for you and your horse or, underneath our calendar from the right navigation, click on the View Upcoming Trainer Tournaments tab.
 Our program will only display tournaments that horses in your stable are eligible for.
-Trainer tournaments are also easily identified in the calendar and your eligiblity in those tournaments are also identified through special colored borders and verbiage indicating whether you are eligible for this particular event.
+Trainer tournaments are also easily identified in the calendar and your eligibility in those tournaments are also identified through special colored borders and verbiage indicating whether you are eligible for this particular event.
 Once again, remember, it is so important to not only evaluate your horse's ability, but to understand the tournaments that you select.
 You need to make sure that not only does your horse fit the tournament requirements but that the races inside that tournament fit your horse's running style and preference.
 In other words, if your horse is a 2-year-old and prefers running short distances or sprints, and there are three 2-year-old tournaments available, look for the one that has races composed mostly of shorter distances or sprints.
 Don't enter your horse just because he's eligible by age or because you have enough community points.
 Enter him/her because the race composition of that tournament gives you an advantage and favors your horse.
 New tournaments are added constantly.
 Be patient.
 Sometimes it may be several days or weeks before a tournament forms that perfectly fits your horse.
 The last thing you want to do is enter your horse in a tournament just because it was the only one available at that time.
 As in real racing, smart barns and trainers pick their spots.
 Once you've committed to a tournament, you're not eligible to enter another tournament until you either complete the first tournament or drop out, in which case you would forfeit all tournament fees and tournament race fees.

 Our general top-end tournaments are structured with 4 to 6 races.
 Each general tournament has different structures associated with the races – no fee, flat fee and step-up fee.